xKHUNx/xKHUNx.github.io/_posts/2019-09-15-the-creature-with-magical-ballsack.md

 ### Origin of the Tanuki Statues
 With tanuki's reputation as a trickster in Japanese folklore, why did they get made into a statue that acre popular across Japan?
 And why did they look different from their classic depiction in the legends?

-Most of the tanuki statues found around Japan are Shigaraki-yaki, a type of ceramic ware made in the town of Koga in Shiga Prefecture.
+Most of the tanuki statues found around Japan are Shigaraki-yaki (信楽焼), a type of ceramic ware made in the town of Koga in Shiga Prefecture.
 The town is famous for its kiln, being one of the six ancient kilns in Japan, as well as the ceramic pottery from the kiln.
 The common tanuki statues found in Japan is designed by Tetsuzo Fujiwara, a potter who moved to the area in 1936 and devoted the rest of his career to tanuki statuary.
 He “cutified” the tanukis from their evil look to an adorable creature.

 How did the statue get popular?
 In 1951, Emperor Hirohito paid an Imperial visit to the town, the town prepared a special row of flag-waving tanuki statues.
 Emperor Hirohito was so charmed by this welcome that he wrote a poem about it.
 The poem goes:
 “When I was a child, collecting those Raccoon Dog Ornament.